polypheny/Website/documentation/Labels.md

 * **S-inactive**, there has been no activity for some time.

-* **P-critical**: This pull request must be reviewed and merged as soon as possible.

 ## Credits

-This labeling scheme is based directly on the [Rust language repository](https://github.com/rust-lang/rust/).
+This labeling scheme is based on the [Rust language repository](https://github.com/rust-lang/rust/).
 The rust project is dual-licensed under Apache 2.0 and MIT terms.